Ace314159/NES-Emulator/README.md

 All of the CPU works - Both official and unofficial opcodes

-Almost all of the PPU works
+PPU can play most games

 APU does not work at all and has not even been started